aws-samples/sample-resco-assessments/resco-aiml-assessment/README.md

 ## Overview
 ReSCO AI/ML Assessment Framework is a serverless solution designed to perform comprehensive Resilience, Security, and Cost Optimization (ReSCO) assessments for AI/ML workloads on AWS.
 The initial release focuses on security assessments for Amazon Bedrock and Amazon SageMaker workloads.

+This assessment is still in internal Beta testing and should not be used to assess production workloads.

 ## Architecture
 ![Architecture Diagram](images/AI_MLReSCOAssessment.jpeg)